the-brute-force/hasher/hasher.md

 ### OPTIONS
 <u>directory</u>
 Parent directory for files to be searched and renamed.
+All hidden files and symbolic links are ignored.

 [<u>conflicts</u>]
 The file that any file that had a conflict when attempting to rename it will be written to.